JDCalvert/FVTT-PF2e-Ranged-Combat/README.md

 The <b>Crossbow Ace</b> and <b>Crossbow Crack Shot</b> effects apply the feat effects and can be applied to a particular crossbow.
 <small>
 - <b>Note:</b> You do not need to use the "Reloaded crossbow or Hunted Prey" toggle when using these effects.
-- <b>Note:</b> You must remove the effects manually once you've made your damage roll.
 </small>

 ### Advanced Ammunition System